-1. Use, Influence or Possession of Drugs, RO: Use of Controlled Substance, RO: Use of Narcotics, UB: Use of Counterfeit items, UB: Possession of Counterfeit Items, RO: Possession of Controlled Substance-Other, RO: Possession of Controlled Substance-Ritalin, RO: Possession of Controlled Substance-Cocaine, RO: Possession of Another Person's Prescription Drug: For drugs other than marijuana, a student shall not use or be under the influence of illegal or controlled substances or possess illegal, counterfeit or controlled substances (including prescription or non-prescription medications without meeting conditions prescribed by the Board of Education) on school property or at a school function.
+- 1. Use, Influence or Possession of Drugs, RO: Use of Controlled Substance, RO: Use of Narcotics, UB: Use of Counterfeit items, UB: Possession of Counterfeit Items, RO: Possession of Controlled Substance-Other, RO: Possession of Controlled Substance-Ritalin, RO: Possession of Controlled Substance-Cocaine, RO: Possession of Another Person's Prescription Drug: For drugs other than marijuana, a student shall not use or be under the influence of illegal or controlled substances or possess illegal, counterfeit or controlled substances (including prescription or non-prescription medications without meeting conditions prescribed by the Board of Education) on school property or at a school function.
 Disciplinary responses shall include a referral to Student Assistance Program.
-Example items include, but are not limited to:

-1. Acid 2.
+Example items include, but are not limited to: - 1.
+Acid 2.
 Ecstasy/MDMA 3.
 Heroin/Opiates 4.
 Cocaine 5.
-Xanax/Benzodiazepines

-2. Sale/Distribution (Attempt or Actual) RO: Distribution of a Prescription Drug, RO: Sale of Controlled Substance in violation of law-Other, RO: Sale of controlled substance in violation of law-marijuana, RO: Sale of controlled substance in violation of the law-Cocaine: A student shall not distribute, sell, attempt to sell, or possess with intent to sell any illegal, counterfeit or controlled substance or substance intended to mimic the effects of an illegal substance.
+Xanax/Benzodiazepines - 2.
+Sale/Distribution (Attempt or Actual) RO: Distribution of a Prescription Drug, RO: Sale of Controlled Substance in violation of law-Other, RO: Sale of controlled substance in violation of law-marijuana, RO: Sale of controlled substance in violation of law-Ritalin, RO: Sale of Controlled substance in violation of the law-Cocaine: A student shall not distribute, sell, attempt to sell, or possess with intent to sell any illegal, counterfeit or controlled substance or substance intended to mimic the effects of an illegal substance.
 Possession of a large amount of or more than one individually wrapped package of a controlled or illegal substance will be considered evidence that the student intended to sell or distribute the product.

-Minimum: Level III Response(s) (see page 10) and a referral to CMS Student Assistance Program on firearms.
-Special note: See the Safe Harbor Provision on page 6.
+Minimum: Level III Response(s) (see page 10) and a referral to CMS Student Assistance Program

-Rule 29 WEAPONS AND DANGEROUS OBJECTS- NOT INCLUDING FIREARMS: (Responsibility/Caring) RO: Possession of Weapon (not all weapons listed below qualify for this reporting code): A student will not possess, handle, transport or use any weapon, object that can be reasonably considered a weapon, dangerous object or substance that could cause harm or irritation to another individual on school property or at any school function.
+Rule 29 WEAPONS AND DANGEROUS OBJECTS- NOT INCLUDING FIREARMS: (Responsibility/Caring)

+RO: Possession of Weapon (not all weapons listed below qualify for this reporting code): A student will not possess, handle, transport or use any weapon, object that can be reasonably considered a weapon, dangerous object or substance that could cause harm or irritation to another individual on school property or at any school function.
 All items will be confiscated and will not be returned except with the mutual agreement of school and law enforcement.
 This rule does not apply to school supplies (e.g., pencil, laser pointer) unless used as a weapon.
 Note: any object thrown from a school bus will be treated as a weapon for purposes of this rule.
-See Rule 31 for rules
+The CMS Threat Assessment Protocol should be considered based on the nature of the incident (e.g., severity, intent, etc.); a threat assessment must be conducted if a Discipline Team Meeting is being requested.
+See Rule 31 for rules on firearms.
+Special note: See the Safe Harbor Provision on page 6.